User Guide

 Exporting: CSV & PDF Sales Report

-From the Log page, tap the Export button.
+From Logs, tap the Export button.
 A modal will appear with two options:

 CSV Spreadsheet